jornada-im/JEDS/workshops/2022-data-therapy-git-github/index.md

 **Instructors:** Greg Maurer

 We will start this with a 1-hour beginner-level tutorial on using `git` and GitHub as a researcher.
 You'll learn a little about why you might want to incorporate `git` into your scientific workflows, and how to get started doing that.
-Its impossible to cover `git` and GitHub in an hour, so we'll cover the basics leave room for more specific tutorials down the road (open to suggestions on that).
+Its impossible to cover `git` and GitHub in an hour, so we'll cover the basics and leave room for more specific tutorials down the road (open to suggestions on that).

 ## Getting set up